admirer145/template/README.md

-This Repo will contains C++ templates to be used in competitive programming.
+This Repo contains C++ templates, which can be used in competitive programming.
-This will increase the speed of solving problems where time is a major constraint.
+It will increase the speed of solving problems, where time is a major constraint.